SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 ```
 Similar lists can be generated for any other clock speed where resolution is coarser than 1us and a TCB is used.

 The number of values will, for ideal values, be `(1000) * (1 - (1 / resolution))` or something very close to that.
 Non-ideal series of terms or particularly adverse clock speeds may have more than that, as well as more cases of consecutive times that get the same micros value.
-If the terms were chosen poorly, it is possible for a time t give micros M where M(t-1) > M(t), violating the assumptions of the rest of the core and breaking EVERYTHING.
+If the terms were chosen poorly, it is possible for a time t give micros M where M(t-1) > M(t).
+This "backwards time travel" is very dangerous and if  violating the assumptions of the rest of the core and breaking EVERYTHING.
 The current version of the core is believed to be free of them for all supported clock speeds.
 Likewise, it is possible for there to be larger skips or discontinuities, where M(t) - M(t-1) > 2, in contrast to skips listed above (where M(t) - M(t-1) = 2 ), or the number of times that a value returned for a point in time 1 us in the future would be the same numeric value -  (ie, M(t) = M(t-1))

 Timer options which have resolution of 1us (internally, it is lower) may have repeats or skips if fewer than the optimal number of terms were used (as is the case with non optimized options) or where the clock speed is particularky hard to work with, like the 28 MHz one.

-## Appendix III: you made it through all the intervening 374 lines of textm, just to be told
+## Appendix III: Quiz answer!
+Yes, you made it through all the intervening 400ish lines of textm, just to be told...
-> *It's a trick question!* Yes, every single one of those, or something close enough for our team of expert(s) to deem them equivalent.
+> *It's a trick question!*

+Yes, every single one of those, or something close enough for our team of expert(s) to deem them equivalent.
 These have all actually existed in some form or another, at one time or another - right here on Earth, the works of mankind.
-A teenager really did make a nuclear reactor at home (people had tracked radioactive dust all over the neighborhood by the time someone realized what was going on).
+A *teenager* really did make a nuclear reactor at home (people had tracked radioactive dust all over the neighborhood by the time someone realized what was going on).
 Asbestos cloth was widely used to make flexible fireproof objects, including clothing.
-Wooden knickknacks are in fact made through a traditional artform from trees that contain the same compounds as poison ivy (the same "active" ones, to be clear); they used it to make things like bowls and dishes and because it hardened into a durable plastic like material... though it doesn't pose the persistent toxicity of some modern plastics.
-Some emperor's tomb contained, or had contained at one point, a pond and possibly a fountain of mercury.
+Wooden knickknacks are in fact made through a traditional artform in asian countries where the lacquer plant grows natively; the sap - rich in the same compounds as poison ivy (the same "active" ones, to be clear); they used it to make things like bowls and dishes, because it hardened into a durable plastic-like material long before plastics existed.
+Though it doesn't pose the persistent toxicity of some modern plastics, I wouldn't be the one to volunteer to make it...
+And indeed, some emperor's tomb, I belive in China, contained, or had contained at one point, a pond and possibly a fountain of mercury.
 And as most fans of danger already knew, around the turn of the century radioactive material (usually radium) was just one of the many poisons sold as medicine.
-They put it in all kinds of things.
+They put it in all kinds of things, including water (which you were supposed to *drink*) soaps, and similar, so it's inconceivable that shampoo wasn't one of those.
+Obviously none of them any any benefit to speak of, and unlike older patent medicines, which were typically heroin, cocaine, and organochlorine drug

 Brought to you by Hazmart - something for everyone on your "list"!